 If an epidermoid cyst is not causing you physical discomfort or making you uncomfortable for cosmetic reasons, it can be left alone.
 Sometimes it may even dissipate on its own.

-Natural healers — perhaps motivated by a 2015 study indicating ACV’s antifungal properties — sometimes suggest using ACV to treat epidermal cysts.
+Natural healers — perhaps motivated by a indicating ACV’s antifungal properties — sometimes suggest using ACV to treat epidermal cysts.
 They recommend applying ACV to the cyst with a cotton ball two times a day.

 Before trying ACV on your cyst, discuss other treatment options with your doctor.
 If your cyst causes you pain or a cosmetic problem, they might recommend either: